- Written by Dr.Mehmet Demircioglu

 Sit down, stop touching the scalp, take clear photos in good light, and send them to the clinic if you see bleeding, an open area, strong pain, or anything that looks like tissue.
 Do not press, scrape, or clean aggressively before the surgical team sees the photos.

-Most patients can relax more after the first 10 to 14 days, especially when scabs have cleared, the skin looks settled, washing is easier, and there has been no bleeding or trauma.
+Most people can relax more after the first 10 to 14 days, especially when scabs have cleared, the skin looks settled, washing is easier, and there has been no bleeding or trauma.
 At that point, ordinary sneezing and coughing should not be treated as a graft loss event.

-Even earlier than that, a sneeze or cough without scalp contact is usually not the danger patients imagine.
+Even earlier than that, a sneeze or cough without scalp contact is usually not the danger people imagine.
 The better focus is to protect the recipient area from hands, towels, pillow friction, headwear, impacts, and unnecessary pressure while the skin heals.